willfindlay/bpfbox/README.md

 `bpfbox` is a policy enforcement engine written in eBPF to confine process access to security-sensitive system resources.

+## bpfbox is EOL

+This project is being **replaced with a re-implementation in Rust**.
+The plan is to archive this repository when the new version is released.
+Please stay tuned for details.

 ## Links

 Our research paper: https://www.cisl.carleton.ca/~will/written/conference/bpfbox-ccsw2020.pdf